 The good news is that supporting your employees and encouraging their development doesn’t have to be a struggle.
 In fact, it’s much easier – and far more rewarding – to manage an engaged and thriving team.

-These seven simple tips can help you keep employee development in focus every day, without adding unduly to your own workload.
+These seven simple tips can help you keep employee development in focus every day.

 1. Start with empathy.